 Screwdrivers & bits -

 Jewelers screwdrivers are always useful, as are a set of philips head screwdrivers and some torx / hex bits.

 To drill holes for switches and controls.
 Dremel type multipurpose hobby drills are a lifesaver.

 There are thousands of different types of knobs available.
 The main things you need to look out for are the type of pot shaft they are designed for.
 The most common types are splined/serrated and D-shaft, which are both push on knobs, and 6mm/6.35mm shaft, which tighten to the pot shaft with a grub screw.

 What you may need in the future:

 to test for continuity and for voltages.
-This doesn't need to be anything really expensive as THIS will do the job for well under £10.
+This doesn't need to be anything really expensive as THIS will do the job for under £10.
 You'll probably want something a little better after a while so it might be an idea to just start with something like THIS

-Solder Sucker - Sooner or later you're going to want to remove a component from a circuitboard.
-Combined with solder wick, the solder sucker / desoldering pump is the one of the most effective ways to do it.
+Sooner or later you're going to want to remove a component from a circuitboard.
+Combined with solder wick, the solder sucker / desoldering pump is the one of the most cost effective ways to do it.

-This is only for the hardcore bender (theres a phrase you don't hear everyday) If you don't know how they work you probably don't actually need one!
+This is only for the hardcore bender (theres a phrase you don't hear everyday) If you don't know how they work or what its for, then you probably don't actually need one!